BND Hamburger Icon

 1. Determine which processes will get CRM workflows.

-Although automation saves time and tasks, you should never automate all of your work.
-For example, tasks pertinent early in the sales funnel are better suited for automation than lower-funnel processes, most of which inherently require human interaction.
+Automation saves time and frees your team from mundane daily tasks.
+However, you should never automate all your work.
+For example, crucial tasks that must be completed early in the CRM funnel are better suited for automation than lower-funnel processes, most of which inherently require human interaction.

-After you decide which high-funnel processes you’ll automate, test your automation processes, and compare your results with your ideal metrics.
-Additionally, your sales, marketing and customer service teams may have valuable insights into which CRM workflows are helping or hindering their work.
+After deciding which high-funnel processes you’ll automate, test the automation processes and compare your results with your ideal metrics.
+Additionally, consult your sales, marketing and customer service teams.
+They likely have valuable insights into which CRM workflows are helping or hindering their work.

-With most CRMs, setting up workflows involves the same basic steps:
+With most CRMs, setting up workflows involves the following essential steps:

-• Open your workflow creation tool, then start and name a new workflow.
+• Open your workflow creation tool and start and name a new workflow.

 • Assign the workflow to one or several employees and departments.
-Often, your CRM will include templates that help get you started.
+CRM platforms typically include templates that help you get started.

 • Set the workflow’s trigger.